Apple's Cook meets China regulator after pulling Hong Kong app

 China is a key market for Apple.
 Apple's smartphone market share fell to 5.8% in the June quarter from 6.4% in the same period a year ago, according to research firm Canalys, as China's homegrown Huawei Technologies Co Ltd [HWT.UL] became the dominant smartphone seller.

-The meeting also comes days before China holds the World Internet Conference in Wuzhen in China's eastern Zhejiang province.
+Cook's meeting Thursday came as China prepares to host the World Internet Conference in Wuzhen in China's eastern Zhejiang province.
 The event in the past has attracted overseas company executives, foreign diplomats and Chinese government officials.

-It was not immediately clear if Cook will be a participant at the conference this year.
+It was not immediately clear if Cook would be a participant at the conference this year.
 He last attended the event in 2017.

-(Reporting by Josh Horwitz and Lusha Zhang; Writing by Huizhong Wu; Editing by Christian Schmollinger and Muralikumar Anantharaman)
+(Reporting by Josh Horwitz and Lusha Zhang in Beijing and Stephen Nellis in San Francisco; Writing by Huizhong Wu; Editing by Christian Schmollinger, Muralikumar Anantharaman and Tom Brown)